Supercapacitor: Aviation

-Railway
+Rail

-Supercapacitors can be used to supplement batteries in starter systems in diesel railroad locomotives with diesel-electric transmission.
+Supercapacitors can be used to supplement batteries in starter systems in diesel railroad locomotives with diesel–electric transmission.
 The capacitors capture the braking energy of a full stop and deliver the peak current for starting the diesel engine and acceleration of the train and ensures the stabilization of line voltage.
 Depending on the driving mode up to 30% energy saving is possible by recovery of braking energy.
 Low maintenance and environmentally friendly materials encouraged the choice of supercapacitors.

-Cranes, forklifts and tractors
+Plant machinery

-Mobile hybrid Diesel-electric rubber tyred gantry cranes move and stack containers within a terminal.
+Mobile hybrid Diesel–electric rubber tyred gantry cranes move and stack containers within a terminal.
 Lifting the boxes requires large amounts of energy.
 Some of the energy could be recaptured while lowering the load, resulting in improved efficiency.
 A triple hybrid forklift truck uses fuel cells and batteries as primary energy storage and supercapacitors to buffer power peaks by storing braking energy.
 They provide the fork lift with peak power over 30 kW.
 The triple-hybrid system offers over 50% energy savings compared with Diesel or fuel-cell systems.
 Supercapacitor-powered terminal tractors transport containers to warehouses.
 They provide an economical, quiet and pollution-free alternative to Diesel terminal tractors.